moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 - [UMU Launcher](https://github.com/Open-Wine-Components/umu-launcher) is automatically used and is processed for each game and Launcher.
 Proton GE will be used where necessary.

 ### Notes
 - With NSL youre able to send notes to each other and communicate to other NSL users via a hashtag in your note at the beginning, write #nsl and leave a space, and then type your actual note.
 The script will then look for that note and send it through the api and spit it back out for that non-steam game.
 Everyone who uses NSL will then receive it and it will be added to the "NSL Community Note".
 This is to allow people to have first hand information about their games right in front of them from others!
 Currently you can participate only if you send a note!
-Once you created a note, open up NonSteamLaunchers and press the red heart, this will send your tagged note and receive notes from everyone else!
+Once you created a note, open up NonSteamLaunchers and press the red heart.
 This is an expiremental feature so keep that in mind!

 <h1 align="center">